uptodiff/kdd-cup-99-Analysis-machine-learning-python/README.md

 # kdd-cup-99-Analysis-machine-learning-python

-you can download the dataset from it's offial website in here:
+You can download the dataset from it's offial website in here:

 http://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html

-i used this particular 10% dataset downoad it from here:
+I used this particular 10% dataset.
+You can easily download it from the link below:

 http://kdd.ics.uci.edu/databases/kddcup99/kddcup.data_10_percent.gz

-extract it and used like you want
+Extract it and used like you want.